A Large Batch Optimizer Reality Check: Traditional, Generic Optimizers Suffice Across Batch Sizes: Additional experiment details

 \subsection{ResNet-50 training benchmark}

 All experiments were run on Google TPUs \citep{jouppi2017datacenter}.
-The ResNet-50 experiments used Jax \citep{jax2018github} using the Flax library, with code to be released soon.
+We typically trained on TPUv2-256 or TPUv3-128 in order to accommodate the 32,768 batch size.
+The ResNet-50 experiments used Jax \citep{jax2018github} using the Flax library, with code released \href{https://github.com/anonymized}{here}.
 The BERT experiments were run using TensorFlow \citep{abadi2016tensorflow} version 1.15.
 We used the standard train/validation split from the previous literature and MLPerf competition.

 For ImageNet, we used the following sequence of TensorFlow functions for pre-processing:\footnote{Full code available at \url{https://git.io/JtgtE}}